 The Role of the Thyroid Gland

-If your cells aren’t able to get the energy that they require, then it slows the metabolism down.
-This can also create problems because your body becomes less able to convert nutrients from the food you eat, which also contributes to symptoms of hypothyroidism.
+If your cells aren’t able to get the energy they require, it slows the metabolism down.
+Your body also becomes less able to convert nutrients from the food you eat, which contributes to symptoms of hypothyroidism.

 When your metabolism slows down, your body goes into a type of survival mode, conserving energy for the most important organs.
-This is one reason why you will gain weight, have difficulty losing weight, or start to lose your hair.
+This is one reason you will gain weight, have difficulty losing weight, or lose your hair.
 Hair growth isn’t necessary for survival!

 Problems with “Standard” Diagnosis and Treatment

 Standard practice within the medical community is to test your TSH level and possibly your T4.
-The majority of medical providers do not run a full thyroid lab panel which would show them other problems going on with your thyroid gland that a TSH and T4 lab don’t, thus many patients are either told their labs or normal, or the root cause of their thyroid problem is not diagnosed, nor treated properly.
+Most medical providers do not run a full thyroid lab panel which would show them other problems going on with your thyroid gland.

-First, what is commonly considered to be a normal lab range is out of date.
-This average range was created by a study of just 1000 people, and it is JUST a range.
-Everyone is different, and even if your levels fall within the range, that doesn’t mean that is right for you.
+What conventional medicine commonly considers a normal lab range is out of date.
+This average range was created from a study of only 1,000 people.
+And this is just a range — everyone is different.
+Even if your levels fall within the range, that doesn’t mean that it’s the right range for you.

 Interested in Learning More?

-Because so many providers only test the TSH and T4 level, not only is the underlying cause of your hypothyroidism not being addressed, but your thyroid gland will start to degrade more and more, thus preventing it from producing thyroid hormones at all.
+Because so many providers only test the TSH and T4 levels, the underlying cause of your hypothyroidism is not being addressed.
+And your thyroid gland will degrade more and more, thus preventing it from producing thyroid hormones at all.

 If you have Hashimoto’s disease, it is crucial to treat the immune issues that are causing it.
-Even if you are taking medication for hypothyroidism, without addressing the root cause of the immune system, your condition will continue to worsen.
-Additionally, if you have one autoimmune disease, you can more easily develop others which can worsen your overall health and quality of life.
+Even if you are taking medication for hypothyroidism, if you don’t address the root cause of the immune system issues, your condition will continue to worsen.
+Plus, if you have one autoimmune disease, you can more easily develop others, which can worsen your overall health and quality of life.